How Often Do I Need an Eye Exam?

 Aug 16, 2022 | Eye Health

-Getting regular comprehensive eye exams is an important part of your overall healthcare and wellness.
-Even if you feel your vision is fine, your brain accommodates for gradual changes with your vision, so you may not even realize there have been changes and that your vision could be sharper and clearer.
+Getting regular eye exams is an important part of your overall healthcare and wellness.
+Even if you feel your vision is fine, your brain accommodates gradual changes in your vision, so you may not even realize there have been changes and that your vision could be sharper and clearer.

-How often a person should visit their eye doctor depends on several factors, including age, medical history, whether they wear eyeglasses or contact lenses, and if they currently have a disease which could damage eye health and vision such as diabetes.
+How often a person should visit their eye doctor depends on several factors, including age, medical history, whether they wear eyeglasses or contact lenses, and if they currently have a disease such as diabetes that could damage eye health and vision.

 How Often Should Children Get an Eye Exam?

-Like adults, babies and children may have risk factors which affect how often they should get an eye exam by an optometrist.
-If there is a family history of vision problems including strabismus, myopia, amblyopia, developmental delays, prematurity, and low birth weight, and whether vision correction is needed all affect how often babies and children should get their eyes examined by an optometrist.
+Like adults, babies and children may have risk factors that affect how often they should get an eye exam by an optometrist.
+A family history of vision problems such as strabismus, myopia, amblyopia, developmental delays, prematurity, and low birth weight are all factors that affect how often babies and children should have their eyes examined by an optometrist.

 Birth to Age 2